nawkboy/nawkboy.github.io/reference_by_chapter/AgileDeploymentModels.md

 [Huge list of various Agile Assessments](https://www.benlinders.com/tools/agile-self-assessments/)

-If you are a client of Agile Carpentry, I would be happy to show you an example of agile assessment structures I have used in the past.
+If you are a client of Agile Carpentry, I will be happy to show you an example of agile assessment structures I have used in the past.
 In my personal experience it is generally better to have a skillful expert help you craft an assessment specific to your organizational needs.
-The Agility Health Radar is very nice and inspirational, yet it doesn't do anything one can't easily do in Tableau or even MS Excel just as effectively and likely at a far lower cost.
+The Agility Health Radar is very nice and inspirational, yet it doesn't do anything one can't do in Tableau or MS Excel just as effectively and typically at a lower cost.

 ### Various Management Books